Back to All Events

 Groundings is a monthly lecture series offered September through May by Sacred Ground in collaboration with Loyola Spirituality Center and the Ignatian Spirituality Center at Saint Thomas More.
 Groundings is open to anyone interested in deepening their spirituality, their capacity for deep listening, and their contemplative engagement in our world.

-A Contemporary Pastoral Vocabulary with which to Speak of the Holy One
+Speaking of God: A Contemporary Vocabulary for Speaking of the Holy One

 Bill Huebsch is a husband, an author, a gardener, an advocate for the poor, and a bit of a monk.
-He did his grad work in pastoral theology at Catholic Theological Union of Chicago, where he was in the Rahner Seminar with Peter Schineller SJ.
-He served on the team with +Ray Lucker at the Diocese of New Ulm for eight years in the 1980s and is the retired president and publisher of Twenty-Third Publications.
-In retirement he served on the adjunct faculty of the IPS at Loyola Chicago where he taught grad level courses in pastoral theology and helped guide their Certificate in Pastoral Ministry in the UK.
+He did his grad work in pastoral theology at Catholic Theological Union of Chicago and served on the pastoral team at the Diocese of New Ulm for eight years in the 1980s.
+He’s the retired president and publisher of Twenty-Third Publications.
+In retirement he served on the adjunct faculty of Loyola Chicago where he taught grad level courses in pastoral theology in both the U.S. and England.

 Registration is requested for planning purposes.
 A $20 suggested donation to help cover costs may be paid at the door or online.